codingWhale13/1pad/notes/Data-Efficient Hindsight Off-Policy Option Learning.md

 		- termination condition $b_t\in\beta(s_t,o_t)$ is Bernoulli, describing the option's probability to terminate in any given state
 		- $\pi^L(a_t\mid s_t,o_t)$describes action distribution for a given option
 - introduced method *HO2* (Hindsight Off-policy Options)
-	- leans option policies in an off-policy manner
+	- learns option policies in an off-policy manner
 	- policy improvement algorithm is based on (weighted) maximum likelihood estimation and goes like this
 		1. update critic
 		2. generated intermediate, non-parametric policy based on critic